Group TherapyBrainspotting Group Therapy for Self-Love and Secure Attachment

 Brainspotting supports nervous system awareness and flexibility, which over time can help people expand their capacity to handle stress without going into survival mode.

-Over time, you find you’re not just understanding your patterns differently.
-You’re responding differently in real time.
+Over time, people may find that they're not just understanding their patterns differently.
+They are responding differently in real time.

 “This isn’t about never getting triggered — it’s about recovering more quickly and with more awareness.”